pamapa/callblocker/README.md

 - Use `dmesg` to find the device name `/dev/<name>`
 - Setup the Analog phone in the callblocker configuration (/etc/callblocker/setting.json):
   - Edit the section analog -> phones
-  - "device" : "your device name"
+  - "device": "your device name"
   - Make sure the account is enabled and the other fields ok ok for you